Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 Variables
 - Underline all the variables
-- Draw a link between the declaration and their usage(s)

 Functions
 - Circle all the function definitions

+Classes
+- Square all the class definitions

-- Draw a link between the definition and their usage(s)
+Draw a link between the definitions and their usage(s)

 ---